Aug 27, 2020

 ROBERT: Who, Kerry?

-JAD: No, this -- this fellow.
+JAD: No, this—this fellow.

 GREG WARNER: Oh, yeah.
 No, I followed him out afterward.

-[ARCHIVE CLIP, Ananya Sori: My name is Ananya Sori.]
+ANANYA SORI: My name is Ananya Sori.

 GREG WARNER: He's a young guy in his 20s.
 He's an independent journalist.

-GREG WARNER: And I was like, you know, listen what happened there -- and I almost felt like some kind of cultural guide.
+GREG WARNER: And I was like, "You know, listen what happened there," and I almost felt like some kind of cultural guide.

 GREG WARNER: So that conversation was about five months ago.